 Hands-on labs for LLMs, RAG & agents.
 Real GPUs.

 Fine-tune LLMs with LoRA, ship RAG pipelines on NVIDIA NIM, build agentic systems, and profile CUDA — on real GPU sandboxes and hosted environments.
-Auto-graded against live output.
-No simulators.
+No setup, no simulators.

 Start here